insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/SapB1/2021-12-27-Sap-Business-One.md

 ### Custom Database Type Selection:

-By default, the field for `Database Type` list the following types in its drop-down and they are:
+By default, the field for `Database Type` list the following types in its drop-down and they are :
 - Hana Database
 - Microsoft SQL Server 2000
 - Microsoft SQL Server 2005